HazyResearch/deepdive/doc/extractors.md

 ### Extractor Dependencies

 You can also specify dependencies for an extractor.
 Extractors will be executed in order of their dependencies.
-If the dependencies of several extractors ar satisfied at the same time, these may be executed in parallel, or in any order.
+If the dependencies of several extractors are satisfied at the same time, these may be executed in parallel, or in any order.

     wordsExtractor.dependencies: ["anotherExtractorName"]